-In this paper we present, Mehfil (an Urdu word for 'social hangout or gathering'), an IVR based platform where people can record their grievances on various social issues including personal safety, unemployment, health, corruption, education and rights of visually impaired people.
-This service enables low-literates, non-tech-savvy and blind citizens of Pakistan to voice their social concerns.
-We test-launched Mehfil to explore the need for such services in Pakistani context and received enthusiastic response.
+Mehfil is the first IVR service for citizen journalism in Pakistan.
+In addition, the current paper focusses on the qualitative analysis of the grievances and problems reported by the users.
 Within 41 days of its deployment, Mehfil received 789 calls from 535 users from all provinces of Pakistan.
-It was found that 2.4% of the users of Mehfil are blind.
+It was found through users' self-reporting that 2.4% of the users of Mehfil are blind.
 The user acquisition process is detailed in section Mehfil design and deployment.
 Several reported problems are related to improper roads, personal safety, issues associated to incidents of thefts and robberies, employment hurdles for visually impaired people, lack of educational institutes for blinds, inadequate medical equipment in hospitals, lack of proper health centers, bad governance and problems related to cellular network connectivity.
-Mehfil is the first IVR service for citizen journalism in Pakistan.
-However, IVR services have been used for citizen journalism in developing communities.
-CGNet Swara is a voice based platform for citizen journalism that was launched in rural India (2010) [14,11].
-The IVR helplines in Karnataka India were helpful in registration and tracking of public complaints [12].

-Mehfil - A PLATFORM for the underserved
+Mehfil - A Citizen Journalism Platform for the Underserved

-Mehfil is among the first projects in Pakistan that allows people to share their social issues over simple phones.
-It gives people a voice to talk about the denial of their social rights.
+Mehfil allows people to share their social issues over simple phones.
+It gives people a chance to talk about the denial of their social rights.
 It provides them a vehicle to express their fears, doubts and complaints.
 This paper presents the design, execution and evaluation of Mehfil in Pakistan.
-Specifically, in the sections below, we present the related work, followed by design and deployment, and then the results based on a thematic analysis of the received calls.
+Specifically, in the sections that follow, we present related work, followed by design and deployment, and then the results based on a thematic analysis of the received calls.
+We conclude with an analysis of user feedback regarding Mehfil and its interface and usability.